Global Intangible Low-Taxed Income – Simplified!

 - A corporate tax rate increase can raise the threshold for the high-tax exclusion.
 The current threshold is 18.9% at a 21% current US corporate tax rate, an increase to 28% will result in a 25.2% threshold of HTE.
 This can cause more CCPCs to be not eligible to take advantage of HTE.

-- Removal of 50% deduction on GILTI income inclusion will make US corporate shareholders revisit their tax planning.
+- Removal of the 50% deduction on GILTI income inclusion will make US corporate shareholders revisit their tax planning.

 - Personal tax rates increase can result in higher tax liability on GILTI income.